Possible consequences

 • localised disrupted road traffic, in particular in wooded areas.

-What are the possible consequences of snow or freezing precipitation in an orange vigilance situation?
+What are the possible consequences of snow or freezing rain in an orange awareness level?

-In the event of snow or freezing precipitation, the orange warning level moderate snow or ice warning is announced when there is
+In the event of snow or freezing precipitation, the orange awareness level is announced when there is

 • between 11 and 25 cm of snowfall within 12 hours